wenhangao21/ICLR25-CROP/README.md

 To_be_added
 ```

-- We also provide the uncleaned original code and pretrained  that can produce the exact same results as in the paper under the folder
+- We also provide the uncleaned original code and pretrained  that can produce the exact same results as in the paper under *To be added*

 ## Structure

 To be added

+## Description and Reference of Baseline Models
+Below, we provide descriptions and corresponding reference for the baseline models used in this study.

+-To be added